geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-01-20/meeting-transcript.md

 Just, yeah, maybe make [8580](https://github.com/tinygrad/tinygrad/pull/8580) not draft, do a benchmark run, and we'll check it out.
 Again, I'm tempted to merge it.
 I first realized I just had to go.
-This one...
+This one..
 Also, what I'm doing with multi, I'm hoping I can kind of merge that with something like what you're doing with RevTensorMap.
 If you see what I'm doing with multi, I do two passes of tensor rewriting.
 I abstracted that out.
 That's already in master.